 Viper sharks are solitary creatures that prefer to hunt alone.
 During the day they retreat to depths of up to 1,000 meters (3,280 feet) to hide from predators.
 At night they rise closer to the surface and swim upside down in order to better detect prey with their large eyes.
 They also have a unique ability to emit a bright bioluminescent light from their bellies that aids in attracting prey.

-See also What is Valley Bulldog Animal
+See also What is Viper Boa Animal

 Viper sharks are slow swimmers but can accelerate quickly when hunting for food or evading a predator.
 They are also highly maneuverable due to their flexible body structure and can turn at speeds up to five times faster than most other species of shark.
 This makes them difficult for predators such as larger fish or marine mammals like dolphins and whales to catch.